vickvasquez/modelorama/README.md

 $ npm ci
 ```

+- Run `make build` to generate the schemas.
 - Run `make prune` and then `make migration` to setup the database.
-- Run `node test.js` to check and populate the database.
-- Run `make build` to generate the schemas.

 > To display all available tasks just run `make` without arguments.

+Optionally, you can execute `node test.js` to sync and populate the database.

 ### GraphQL